AC31007-Group-8/QuizSystem/README.md

 - Eclipse: Generate the project files as detailed above, then open that as a project.
 - Netbeans: See Erik for help on the Netbeans Gradle plugin.
 - Anything else: Edit project files, then use the above Gradle commands manually.

+## Developer Notes
+Extra documentation can be found in `docs`, including how to use the Database layer.